-Pursuant to the Underwriting Agreement, the Company has agreed to indemnify the Underwriter against certain liabilities, including liabilities under the Securities Act of 1933, as amended, or to contribute to payments the Underwriter may be required to make in respect thereof.
+In the Underwriting Agreement, the Company has agreed to indemnify the Underwriter against certain liabilities, including liabilities under the federal securities laws, or to contribute to payments that the Underwriter may be required to make in respect thereof.

-Until the distribution of the shares of Common Stock is completed, rules of the Securities and Exchange Commission may limit the ability of the Underwriter to bid for and purchase shares of Common Stock.
-As an exception to these rules, the Underwriter is permitted to engage in certain transactions that stabilize the price of the Common Stock.
-Such transactions consist of bids or purchases for the purposes of pegging, fixing or maintaining the price of the Common Stock.
-It is not currently anticipated that the Underwriter will engage in any such transactions in connection with this Offering.
+In connection with this Offering of Common Stock, the rules of the Securities and Exchange Commission permit the Underwriter to engage in certain transactions that stabilize the price of the Common Stock.
+Such transactions consist of bids or purchases for the purpose of pegging, fixing or maintaining the price of the Common Stock.

-If the Underwriter creates a short position in the Common Stock in connection with this Offering, i.e., if it sells more shares of Common Stock than are set forth on the cover page of this Prospectus Supplement, the Underwriter may reduce that short position by purchasing shares in the open market.

-In general, purchases of a security for the purpose of stabilization or to reduce a short position could cause the price of the security to be higher than it might be in the absence of such purchases.
+If the Underwriter creates a short position in the Common Stock in connection with this Offering (I.E., if they sell more shares of Common Stock than are set forth on the cover page of this Prospectus Supplement), the Underwriter may reduce that short position by purchasing Common Stock in the open market.
+In general, purchases of a security for the purpose of stabilization could cause the price of the security to be higher than it might be in the absence of such purchases.

-Neither the Company nor the Underwriter makes any representation or prediction as to the direction or magnitude of any effect that the transactions described above might have on the price of the shares.
+Neither the Company nor the Underwriter makes any representation or prediction as to the direction or magnitude of any effect that the transactions described above might have on the price of the Common Stock.
 In addition, neither the Company nor the Underwriter makes any representation that the Underwriter will engage in such transactions or that such transactions, once commenced, will not be discontinued without notice.